-If you’re attending a Louisiana college, student loans can be a vital part of your plan to pay for a degree.
-And if you’ve already graduated and are struggling with student loans, you too have options, such as refinancing student loans and deferring payments.
+If you’re attending a Louisiana college, student loans might be a vital part of your plan to pay for your degree, along with scholarships, savings and grants.
+And if you’ve already graduated and are struggling with Louisiana student loans, you too have options, such as refinancing student loans or deferring payments.

-Lucky for you, we put together this guide to getting and refinancing student loans in Louisiana.
-Take a look to see what will work best for your situation.
+To help you manage your finances, we put together this comprehensive guide to getting and refinancing student loans in Louisiana.
+Take a look to see what could work best for your situation.

 Source: The Institute for College Access & Success

 While some states have their own education loan programs, Louisiana isn’t one of them.
-So if you need student loans in Louisiana, your two main options are federal student loans from the Federal Student Aid Office, or private student loans from a bank or similar lender.
+So if you need student loans in Louisiana, your two main options are federal student loans from Federal Student Aid, or private student loans from a bank or similar lender.
 Here’s what you need to know about each one.

 Federal student loans

-Federal student loans are probably the best option for local students.
-They offer an accessible, affordable, and simple way to pay for college, so you should probably prioritize using these types of loans over private student loans.
+Federal student loans are probably your best option.
+They offer an accessible, affordable and simple way to pay for college, so you should prioritize using these types of loans over private student loans.

 Federal student loans carry low uniform interest rates, along with affordable one-time loan fees.
 Here’s a look at current federal student loans: